 There are 2000 lakes and 621 miles of river to explore in Algonquin.
 So needless to say, one of the best ways to dive into the park’s wilderness is by taking to its waters.
 There are several places where you can hire canoes and gain information on access points and portages.
 While it can be hard work carrying your canoe around a beaver dam, the rest of the time promises easy paddling through calm waters.

 It’s a great way to see wildlife undisturbed.
 Canoes glide silently through the water, so you can hang out with the birds, moose, deer, beaver and bears which call the park ‘home’.
 If you fancy a less sedate adventure, there is also plenty of white water nearby.
 The Madawaska River is one of the best places to find your adrenaline rush.
 There are plenty of outfits offering both kayaking and rafting on the rapids.
-If you fancy trying it yourself, our Ontario Canoe Route Holiday is perfect.

 Fishing for your supper